 Capital expenditure needs for the replacement of existing stock is dealt with by the new funding formula.
 However, especially during the initial growth period, additional capital funding is required.
 As early as 2005, National Treasury earmarked funds for this purpose, representing a many-fold increase to existing capital investment levels.
-The funding norms establish a framework for capital expenditure above the replacement level, as well as for college access to capital loans and participation in PPPs.
+The funding norms establish a framework for capital expenditure above the replacement level, as well as for college access to capital loans and participation in public-private partnerships (PPPs).